Waismann Method® and Domus Retreat®

 Physical exercise can be an effective part of PTSD and drug addiction recovery.
 The endorphins released during physical activity can soothe depression and anxiety.
 Doctors in specialized drug rehabs can also prescribe antidepressants to manage withdrawal symptoms and anxiety during detox.

-Get in touch with a treatment specialist to learn more about overcoming PTSD and co-occurring addiction.
+Get in touch with a treatment provider to learn more about overcoming PTSD and co-occurring addiction.

 Get help today